microtechno9000/engineering-pd-tracker/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/django)](https://github.com/microtechno9000/engineering-pd-tracker)

-The Engineering Professional Development Tracker (EPDTracker) is an easy-to-use web application for tracking proffesional development hours to maintain compliance to or for Engineers Australia Charted Engineering.
+The Engineering Professional Development Tracker (EPDTracker) is an easy-to-use web application for tracking professional development hours to maintain compliance to or for Engineers Australia Charted Engineering.
 EPDTracker is designed to minimise the overhead in tracking courses, books, YouTube videos, Podcasts or any other media, keeping the focus on the training not on record keeping.
 As the tool develops, additional features will be added automatically import training from various sources.
 At present the tracker reports on manually entered data.